m1k1o/go-transcode/README.md

 We provide two different profiles directories:

-- profiles/ for CPU transcoding
+- profiles/default for CPU transcoding
-- profiles_nvidia/ for NVENC support (proprietary Nvidia driver)
+- profiles/nvidia for NVENC support (proprietary Nvidia driver)

 In these profile directories, actual profiles are located in hls/ and http/, depending on the output format requested.

 ## Docker

+TODO: outdated docker section

 ### Build